 4. If the value is not same, Incognito Auto Configuration Server will reject the device.

 Improve Network Visibility and Subscriber Support

 Incognito Auto Configuration Server has been created as an end-to-end TR-069 device provisioning and management solution, which integrates with DHCP.
 Network administrators, customer service representatives, and other users with access to the solution’s back end should be familiar with the Option 82 authentication process, as it provides security by allowing the user/administrator to control devices that come into contact with Incognito Auto Configuration Server, and by extension, your network.
-Find out more at http://www.incognito.com/resources/acs/ds_acs.pdf.
+Click here to find out more.